Welcome to the Immortal Geek

 Star Wars is back (or it will be very soon).
 The Force Awakens, if you didn't already know, is the first film of the new Disney franchise, and it's our duty as geeks to get excited about it.
 Fortunately the trailer, available on YouTube, makes that really easy.

 Welcome to Immortal Geek, a website dedicated to table top games, board games and, most especially, role-playing games.
 Our aim is a simple one, to help make your games experience richer and more enjoyable.

 To help you set up your games, play your games, and record your adventures we have a suite of tools available.
 Take a look at these:

-These tools will enhance any games session.
-These tools are free to use, all you need is an Immortal Geek user account:
+These tools will enhance any games session, and are entirely free to use.
+All you need to access them is an Immortal Geek user account: